Use Patch management to identify and install patches for operating systems and many products. Click Patch management in the main menu.

 My Patch Privileges lists your access to patches for various platforms.
-You have entitled access if your HPE Passport ID is associated with a valid support agreement, by one or more of the following means:
+You have entitled access if your HPE Support Center (HPESC) profile is associated with a valid contract or warranty, by one or more of the following means:

 - You are linked as the owner, in single mode, to a contract that enables access.

 - You are linked in multiple mode to a contract that enables access.

 - You are a member of a user group associated with a contract share that includes a contract that enables access.

 - You are a member of a user group associated with a device group containing a device that is covered by a contract that enables access.

 For more information about linking, see My contracts and warranties.

 Your access to patches for specific platforms is shown under the Current Patch Access heading.
 Platforms with a valid contract or warranty list a patch access value of Yes.
 A patch access value of No indicates that a valid contract or warranty is not linked to your profile and access is unavailable.
 Click the lock icon to see the access requirements.

 Your current role in the HPESC is also listed next to the Current Patch Access heading: customer, authorized partner, or employee.